-Class A common stock, par value \$0.0001 per share Warrants, each whole warrant exercisable for one share of Class A common stock Trading Symbol(s) SKIL SKIL.WS Name of each exchange on which registered
+Class A common stock, par value \$0.0001 per share

+Trading Symbol(s) SKIL

+Name of each exchange on which registered

-New York Stock Exchange New York Stock Exchange
+New York Stock Exchange

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes

-No

-No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box
+Warrants, each whole warrant exercisable for one share of Class A common stock SKIL.WS New York Stock Exchange Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities A Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursua ant to Section 13 or Section 15(d) of the ne Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports require for such shorter period that the registrant was required to file such reports). • Indicate by check mark whether the registrant has submitted electronically chapter) during the preceding 12 months (or for such shorter period that the Indicate by check mark whether the registrant is a large accelerated filer, and definitions of "large accelerated filer," "accelerated filer," "smaller reporting Large accelerated filer □ Non-accelerated filer □ Emerging growth company ⊠ Accelerated filer ⊠ Smaller reporting company ⊠ If an emerging growth company, indicate by check mark if the registrant h standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ nas elected not to use the extended tran sition period for complying with any new or revised financial accounting Indicate by check mark whether the registrant has filed a report on and atter- section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registrant 2 , , If securities are registered pursuant to Section 12(b) of the Act, indicate by error to previously issued financial statements. $\Box$ check mark whether the financial state ements of the registrant included in the filing reflect the correction of an

+The aggregate market value of the common equity held by non-affiliates of the registrant, computed by reference to the last reported price at which the registrant's common equity was sold on July 31, 2022 (the last day of the registrant's most recently completed second quarter) was: \$335 million.